cstrawberry/predictive-universe/docs/paper/appendices/appendix_c_regularity_necessity.md

-# Appendix C — Necessity of Geometric Regularity
+# Appendix C: Necessity of Geometric Regularity

 **C.1 Introduction: The Requirement for Geometric Order**